anakin4747/subnet/README.md

     - Interpret subnet masks in several forms (Classful, CIDR, Dotted Decimal)
     - Calculate subnet masks for given host or subnet requirements

-I used C because I wanted a chance to use some more advanced C programming practices I leaned recently like how to implement object oriented programming in C. For more details on the OOP concepts in this project see [OOP](docs/OOP.md).
+I used C because I wanted a chance to use some more advanced C programming practices I learnt recently like how to implement object oriented programming in C. For more details on the OOP concepts in this project see [OOP](docs/OOP.md).

 I am very happy with how this program turned out in terms of abstraction.
 The input processing feels very detached from calculating the output which is thanks to object oriented thinking.